sgost/contentconcepts-data/services/plagiarism_editing.md

 ---
 title: "Plagiarism Editing"
 highlight: "Reduce similarity & risk"
-description: "Worried your manuscirpt might be rejected for plagiarism?
-Our plagiarism check and editing services provide you detailed report on your paper and then recommendations to rewrite your paper to reduce similarity.
-Our editors help you fix the problem areas, English language and flow of the paper"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {